horacephair/horacephair.github.io/text.markdown

 #<a name="moving"></a>The wheels on the bus
 Trimet buses are great and they go where you want to go, more or less.
 You can check <a href="http://trimet.org">trimet.org</a> for the important information and trip planning.

+Also, there are a few loaner bikes that will be available.
+We don't have spare helmets, though, so if you value your noggin, maybe you can pack one?

 <div class="backgroundtext"><span class="backgroundtext">i say yes because i believe in sailboats</span></div>

 #Arrangements are being made